Prompt Sapper: A LLM-Empowered Production Tool for Building AI Chains: Background and Related Work

 \subsection{Visual Programming Tools}

 Many tools have been proposed to support various tasks using no code and low code solutions, spanning different fields, like website generation~\cite{wix}, robot-IoT workflow~\cite{huang2020vipo}.
 There are mainly two types of visual programming, i.e., form-filling~\cite{ifttt} and visual programming languages~\cite{wu2022ai}.
 Form-filling enables users to fill in a form to add actions and conditions.
 For example, IFTTT (if this then that)~\cite{ifttt} allows users to quickly create an applet by filling the forms to define a trigger point and an action.
 The website provides many predefined trigger points of many apps, like ``new tweet by you with hashtag'' for Twitter, and actions like ``add a row to spreadsheet'', or some AI functions like summarising the article.
-Steinmetz et al.~\cite{steinmetz2018razer} propose Razer, which allows non-expert people to automate production processes by defining action sequences of robots via form filling method.
-Jiang et al.\cite{jiang2022promptmaker} develop PromptMaker that enables users to quickly prototype a simple AI service, provide few-shot examples, and test the results.
-Their research found that prompt programming can effectively speed up the prototyping process and promote communication between collaborators, highlighting the need for tool support for designers.
+Steinmetz et al.~\cite{steinmetz2018razer} propose Razer, which allows non-expert people to automate production processes by defining action sequences of robots via form filling method. \cy{Jiang et al.\cite{jiang2022promptmaker} develop PromptMaker that expedites the prototyping of new machine learning (ML) functionality through natural language prompts.
+It offers both freeform and structured prompt creation modes, and the users can get the response from the models (LLMs) instantly so that they can revise their prompt to fit their requirement.} Their research found that prompt programming can effectively speed up the prototyping process and promote communication between collaborators, highlighting the need for tool support for designers.
 However, these works are idiosyncratic and application-specific.

 On the other hand, visual programming provides visual constructs like conditions to support more flexible no code or low code methods.
 Wu et al.~\cite{wu2022ai} propose a flow-chart like visual programming method to allow users to break down complex tasks into several simple tasks, and rely on a single LLM to do some small tasks and combine the results.
 However, their tool can only work on linear/parallel workflow, and does not support loops, variables and multiple LLM collaborations.
 It is also hard to collaborate with different workers.